obsidianmd/obsidian-help/en/Import notes/Import from Notion.md

 ## Troubleshooting

-If you run into issues while importing from notion:
+If you run into issues while importing from Notion:

 - Make sure you use **HTML** as the export format in Notion, **not Markdown**.
 - If Obsidian appears to freeze during import, disable community plugins and try again.